Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Gauge Conditions

-Since we observe a notable benefit on using the initial lapse $\alpha_0=1/(2\psi_{\text{BL}}-1)$ in evolutions of highly spinning BHs, we would like to explore their effect on another extreme configuration: high energy relativistic collisions of BHs.
+Since we observe a notable benefit on using the initial lapse $\alpha_0=1/(2\psi_{\text{BL}}-1)$ in evolutions of highly spinning BHs, we would like to explore their effect on another extreme configuration: high-energy relativistic collisions of BHs.
 The collisions were studied in Refs.\@~\cite{Sperhake:2008ga,Shibata:2008rq,Sperhake:2009jz,Sperhake:2012me} with regard to potential applications to collider-generated mini BHs.
-Here we will consider them as test case for comparing different gauge conditions.
+Here we will consider them as a test case for comparing different gauge conditions.

 In Fig.\@~\ref{fig:HOC-MW} we use physical observables such as the individual horizon masses and the gravitational radiation waveforms as indicators of the numerical accuracy of the evolutions.
-We observe that the initial lapse $\alpha_0=1/(2\psi_{\text{BL}}-1)$ gives the best behavior for the horizons mass (i.e., most constant) and a waveform with reduced noise.
+We observe that the initial lapse $\alpha_0=1/(2\psi_{\text{BL}}-1)$ gives the best behavior for the horizons mass (i.e., the most constant) and a waveform with reduced noise.